Ismail-2001/agent-adversarial-tester/README.md

 Built to the highest engineering standards by global AI security experts.
 We welcome contributions to our [Attack Pack Registry](src/agent_adversarial_tester/attacks/).

-Developed by [Daniel López Orta](https://github.com/daniellopez882) — *Red team your agents before attackers do.*
+Developed by [Ismail Sajid](https://github.com/Ismail-2001/) — *Red team your agents before attackers do.*